Clover Hill (Brookeville, Maryland)

 Clover Hill is a historic home located at Brookeville, Montgomery County, Maryland, United States.
-It is a large, 2 1/2-story, five bay Italianate-style residence principally built about 1857, with evidence of several earlier building campaigns, including a log dwelling from the mid 18th century.
+It is a large, 2 1/2-story, five bay Italianate-style residence originally constructed as a log cabin in the 1760s, then reconstructed as a stone farmhouse in the 1790s, and then rebuilt in the current form in 1857.
+Evidence of the earlier building campaigns are still visible.
 The ruins of a large bank barn and a stone springhouse stand on the property.
 The house was built by Ephraim Gaither, a Maryland legislator (1817–1820) and locally prominent citizen.

 Clover Hill was listed on the National Register of Historic Places in 1982.